ocaml-sf/learn-ocaml-corpus/exercises/sat/descr.md

 In short, this means that you have access to several functions that allow you to create new auxiliary variables and to declare new clauses.
 Using these facilities, you must define a single function, `cnf`, which receives a formula as an argument and transforms it to conjunctive normal form.
+This CNF is stored in the internal state of the module and is modified by each call to its functions.

 In greater detail, the facilities to which you have access can be described as follows.